Kilbaha, Co Clare

 The surrounding coastline is of a dramatic character with cliffs sculpted by Atlantic storms where rock ledges and caves are home to seabirds, seals and other maritime animals.
 Loop Head Lighthouse station is a major landmark on the northern shore of the Shannon River.
 The Lighthouse station is built on a clifftop with 300 degree views of the sea down to Kerry Head and Dingle and across to the Cliffs of Moher.

 Special Notes: There are cliffs nearby and children should be supervised at all times.
 The lighthouse station is reasonably remote, although Kilbaha village with post office, shop and pub is only 3 miles away.
 It is recommended that guests bring bottled drinking water as there is no mains supply at the station.
-Access to the lighthouse tower (for a fee) is only possible during the summer months when the tower is open to the public for tours.
+Access to the lighthouse tower is from March to 31st October and there is a fee.
+Please contact www.loophead.ie for more information.

 Loop Head Lighthouse station is the major landmark on the northern shore of the Shannon River.
 The surrounding coastline is of a dramatic character with cliffs sculpted by Atlantic storms where rock ledges and caves are home to seabirds, seals and other maritime animals.
 The lighthouse complex is built on a clifftop with 300o views of the sea, down to Kerry Head and Dingle, across the Shannon, and up the Clare coast to the Cliffs of Moher to the north.